Oregon Coast Aquarium: Main building

-Exhibits in the main building include four permanent displays: Sandy Shores, Rocky Shores, Coastal Waters, and a changing exhibit area.
+Exhibits in the main building include five permanent displays: Sandy Coast, Rocky Coast, Connected Coast, a Jelly Gallery and a changing exhibit area.
 The first features fish and invertebrates that live either close to shore or in bays such as Yaquina Bay.
 Progressing, the aquarium displays feature animals further offshore ending in a kelp forest and sea jelly exhibit.
 Flanking the permanent displays are the changing exhibits.

 There are also exhibits focusing on small marine life in the area including jellyfish, and a tidepool exhibit in which visitors may touch sea stars and sea anemones.